UK Energy Support is operated by UK Energy Management (NE), registered at 6 Crown Road Quay West, Business Village, Sunderland, SR5 2AL

 Google Analytics is based in the U.S. and complies with the EU-US Privacy Shield.

 The Department for Work and Pensions, based in the UK, overlooking applications of DWP recipients for grant funding.
 Their Information Charter can be found here.

 The Department of Business, Energy and Industrial Strategy is based in the UK and oversees the meeting of energy efficiency legislation.

-ECO Grant funding suppliers differ for each property and are dependent on postcode, type of measure and funding required.
+ECO and GIBIS Grant funding suppliers differ for each property and are dependent on postcode, type of measure and funding required.
 All obligated suppliers are listed here.

 We will specifically ask you if you would like to hear from us in the future.
 Many of our offers are dependent on government policy, especially the availability of grant funding, where those who may not be eligible today, may be in the future.
 Enabling us to contact you in the future with offers of products and services does not prevent you from removing yourself from our distribution lists in the future.
 Contact us via firstname.lastname@example.org with the subject line ‘remove’ and we will do so.

 We will report any unlawful data breach relevant to this website, our in-house database or the database of any of our third party data processors to any and all relevant persons and authorities within 72 hours of the breach, if it is apparent that personal data stored in an identifiable manner has been lost, stolen or accidentally destroyed.

 Our first point of contact in such cases is the Information Commissioners Office (ICO) as our regulatory authority in all aspects of privacy and data protection.
 The ICO can be contacted via ico.org.uk and our registration with them can be found on the public register.